ajv-validator/ajv/README.md

 } });
 ```

-Example draft5 `contains` keyword that requires that the array has at least one item matching schema (see https://github.com/json-schema/json-schema/wiki/contains-(v5-proposal)):
+Example. `contains` keyword from version 5 proposals that requires that the array has at least one item matching schema (see https://github.com/json-schema/json-schema/wiki/contains-(v5-proposal)):

 ```
 ajv.addKeyword('contains', { macro: function (schema) {